featured

 Whilst Amorim did say no to a move for Bruno, if a ridiculous offer came in, perhaps he might think that with this money, I could buy a couple of players that would improve the team/squad and then we don't have to be so reliable on just one player?

-We do need a squad overhaul and with the magnifico's magnificent new wage (£300k-a-week), with him gone, that will be another expense that has been removed and is part of the reason why players such as Rashford, Casemiro and Antony should be moved on.
+We do need a squad overhaul and with the magnifico's magnificent new wage (£300k-a-week), with him gone, that will be another expense that has been removed and is part of the reason why players such as Rashford, Casemiro and Antony that need to go.

 The flip side to this is the importance of Bruno to this team and project under Amorim and INEOS.

-People will say that he isn't a good captain and often compare him to those of the past.
-In this sense, he isn't but I believe he's the best captain we have for this team.
+People will say that he isn't a good captain and often compare him to those of the past and in this sense, he isn't but I believe he's the best captain we have for this team.

 He is also ever-present as he is never injured and plays every game to the best of his ability.
 That availibility isn't something that is known to many players especially in this day-and-age.
 Despite his age of 30, it's thanks to this fitness and constant running ability that means that Bruno should be able to play for at least another 6-7 years.